hackle/blogger/src/raw/types-and-tests.md

 It's a well-known claim that static typing can help reduce amount of unit tests required.
 Let's see what this means with a few examples in different languages.

-Disclaimer: this is in no way trying fuel any debate over related subjects.
+Disclaimer: this is in no way trying to fuel any debate over related subjects.
 If you are indeed in, or about to get into such a debate, read [What to know before debating type systems](http://blogs.perl.org/users/ovid/2010/08/what-to-know-before-debating-type-systems.html).

 ## example